-Discussion Rubric Criteria Ratings Pts Timeliness pts lore than one day late (may not be accepted) Substance 2 pts Full Marks Student response is relevant to the question and addresses every component of the prompt.
-OK Student put in a good faith effort but failed to answer part 0 pts No Marks Response is irrelevant to the question Replies 2 pts Full Marks Student ade classmates equately responds to two)) 1 pts OK Student adequately responds to or one classmate nly 0 pts No Marks No replies given 2 pts Total F Points: 6
+Discussion Rubric Criteria Ratings Pts Timeliness 0 pts More than one day late (may not be accepted) Substance 2 pts Full Marks Student response is relevant to the question and addresses every component of the prompt.
+1 pts OK Student put in a good faith effort but failed to answer part of the question.
+0 pts No Marks Response is irrelevant to the question Replies 2 pts Full Marks Student adequately responds to two classmates 1 pts OK Student adequately responds to only one classmate 0 pts No Marks No replies given 2 pts Total F Points: 6